MOCHI-inc-JAPAN/syncenv/README.md

   `syncenv.config.js`,
 ]

-All entirely config in the file followed by an example.
+All entirely config in the file is followed by an example.

 ```yaml
 plugins: ['gcp']